krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 {{overview-absolute}}).
 The decoder keeps track of which entries have been added to its dynamic table.
 The stream for a header with BLOCKING flag set is considered blocked by the decoder and can not be processed until all entries in the range `[1, Depends Index]` have been added.
-While blocked, HB's header field data MUST remain in stream B's flow control window.
+While blocked, header field data MUST remain in the blocked stream's flow control window.

 # HTTP over QUIC mapping extensions {#hq-frames}